Girlguiding's whistleblowing procedure

-If you need to whistleblow about the Safeguarding team, please contact the chief executive on 0207 834 6242.
+If you need to whistleblow about the Safeguarding team, please contact the director of operations on 0207 834 6242.

 HQ will acknowledge your message within two working days.
-They will give you a reference number which you should use when contacting us about the matter.
+They'll give you a reference number which you should use when contacting us about the matter.
 This will help keep matters confidential.

 We will restrict access to the report and the information will be treated sensitively.
 If you are concerned that the chief executive or a director may be involved in the issues, you should let us know when you first contact us.

-An appropriate person will be chosen to carry an investigation out.
-For example, this could be a local commissioner, an experienced member from a different region or a HQ member of staff.
+We choose an appropriate person to carry out an investigation.
+For example, this could be a local commissioner, an experienced member from a different region or an HQ member of staff.
 Whoever investigates, the directors and chief executive will first confirm that person is impartial.

-They will ask you for the history of your concerns in chronological order, with details of any acts (or omissions) and the names of who was involved, and investigate.
+They will ask you for the history of your concerns in date order, with details of any actions (or omissions) and the names of who was involved.
+They will then investigate.

-You can bring a friend, carer or colleague with you to these meetings if you like.
-The companion must respect the confidentiality of the disclosure and any subsequent investigation.
+You can bring a friend, carer or colleague with you to any meeting if you like.
+The companion must respect the confidentiality of the disclosure and any investigation.

 The investigator may use the help of people outside Girlguiding if appropriate (for example, in cases where there is a suspicion of criminal activity).
 The investigator will keep you informed of progress as much as possible depending on levels of confidentiality required.

 We will aim to keep you informed of the progress of the investigation and its likely timescale.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
+We understand this may be frustrating and give you concerns about whether we have actually done anything, and if this happens we will do our best to explain why we are acting in this way.
 You should treat any information about the investigation as confidential.

-Where there is no case to answer, but the person who brought the concern to the attention of the organisation, had a genuine concern and was not acting maliciously, no action will be taken against them and the organisation will ensure that the person suffers no reprisals.
-Where false allegations are made maliciously or with a view to personal gain, action will be taken against them under the managing concerns about adult volunteer behaviour.
+Where there is no case to answer, but you or the person who brought the concern to the attention of the organisation had a genuine concern and was not acting maliciously, no action will be taken against them and the organisation will ensure that the person suffers no reprisals.
+If you make a false allegation maliciously or with a view to personal gain, we will take action against you under the managing concerns about adult volunteer behaviour.

 What if I’m not satisfied with the process or outcome?